 Know The Difference Between Helping And Enabling The Drug Addict or Alcoholic

 The vicious cycle of living with a substance abuser can sometimes warp relationships into codependent nightmares.
 Even employers learn how to adapt to the failing behavioral health of addicts and alcoholics who show up late for work, intoxicated, or worse-do criminal activity to the business to support their habit.
-We don’t willingly intend to stunt the growth of our loved ones, but that’s exactly what enabling the suffer does–it robs them off the right to want to help themselves.
-To find out if you’ve been enabling your loved one take a quiz here.
+We don’t willingly intend to stunt the growth of our loved ones, but that’s exactly what enables the suffer does–it robs them of the right to want to help themselves.
+To find out if you’ve been enabling your loved one to take a quiz here.

 Ending Your Loved Ones’ Suffering

 Helping someone with addiction disease means empowering them to want to help themselves.
 Providing time, care, sympathy, and tough love are all forms of helping the substance abuser get the addiction treatment they need.
 Knowing when to use which resource will come naturally to you as you embark on a healthy and healing journey of recovery alongside your loved one.